enkelprifti98/metal-isometric-xepa/README.md

 comconsole_port=0x2F8
 ```

+Restart the virtual machine after you have configured the serial console settings inside the operating system for them to take effect.

 To confirm that you have configured serial console output properly inside the operating system, you can open the terminal shell and run the following command:

 ```